Le Day Le Tour Came to Town!

 Click on file below to open the NEW leaflet of things to see and do in and around Leyburn, kindly provided by the Lower Wensleydale Partnership.
 The leaflet is available from Leyburn Tourist Information Centre.
 Please call in when visiting Leyburn.
 We're on the Market Place at the corner of Wensley Road, near the mini-roundabout.

-Leyburn has six guest houses, a hotel and two pubs with rooms offering easy access to the town's impressive collection of independent shops, cafes and restaurants.
-Nearby villages provide a wealth
+Leyburn has six guest houses, two hotels and an inn with rooms offering easy access to the town's impressive collection of independent shops, cafes and restaurants.
+Nearby villages provide a

-of accommodation choices.
+wealth of accommodation choices.
 There are facilities for caravans and camping and many holiday cottages.
-Whether you are coming for an overnight visit or an extended break or holiday, you are sure to find
+Whether you are coming for an overnight visit or an extended break or holiday, you are sure

 Click here for bed and breakfasts